NoahBreedy/Poly-Workshop-AND-Gate/docs/info.md

 ## How it works

-A single AND gate
+A simple 4-Bit Adder

 ## How to test

-A single LED can be connected to the output
+5 LEDS to show the output of the addition

 ## External hardware

-A single LED
+5 LEDS